hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       is rotated by 90°.
 Add 0.25 to the value to correct.

 Sheen
    Amount of soft velvet like reflection near edges, for simulating materials such as cloth.
+Sheen Roughness
+   Controls the amount of color that is reflected back to the camera, higher values reflect more color and can give a dusty appearance, while lower values look fuzzy and darker.
 Sheen Tint
-   Mix between white and using base color for sheen reflection.
+   The color of the sheen reflection.
 Clearcoat
    Extra white specular layer on top of others.
    This is useful for materials like car paint and the like.